P2R contributes to the objectives of the Mission and of the Adaptation Strategy by helping the regions strengthen their climate resilience by:

 • Mobilising regional interests and networks to leverage political commitment towards the Mission Adaptation, elevate the ambition and capability of regional public administrations and connect innovation agendas.

-• Triggering wide engagement of citizens and diverse stakeholders in the co-creation of these transformative climate resilience pathways in a way that builds on the best available expertise and multiple understanding of current and future climate risks and opportunities, fosters local ownership and ensures long-term impact.
+• Triggering wide engagement of citizens and diverse stakeholders in the co-creation of these transformative climate resilience pathways in a way that builds on the best available expertise and multiple understandings of current and future climate risks and opportunities, fosters local ownership and ensures long-term impact.

 • Facilitating learning and capability development within and across networked regional cohorts and increasing knowledge on adaptation options across different Key Community Systems (KCS), tailor-made to local challenges and needs.